 In recent years, monuments across the world have been lit up in green light in order to celebrate the Irish and its diaspora and culture as part of Tourism Ireland's Global Greening campaign.

-Don't forget that Seachtain na Gaeilge runs for the first two weeks in March and culminates on Paddy's Day making it the perfect excuse to break out your cúpla focail and celebrate being Irish for the day that's in it!
+Don't forget that Seachtain na Gaeilge runs for the first two weeks of March and culminates on Saint Patrick's Day, making it the perfect excuse to break out your cúpla focail.